TzepART/rabbit_mq_app/README.md

  docker-compose up
 ``

-... or run as deamon
+... or run as daemon

 ``
  docker-compose up -d